Convent and Church of Saint Anthony (Cairu)

 The Church and Convent of Saint Antony (Igreja e Convento de Santo António) is a 17th-century Roman Catholic church located in Cairu, Bahia, Brazil.
 It was consecrated in 1650, but construction on the complex probably began at the beginning of the century.
-It is dedicated to is dedicated to Saint Anthony.
+It is dedicated to Saint Anthony.
 The church building is noted for its elaborate façade and numerous Franciscan architectural elements.
 It covers 3215 m2.
 The church was listed as a historic structure by the National Historic and Artistic Heritage Institute in 1941.
 The architect Mário Mendonça de Oliveira calls the convent and church "one of the most outstanding existing examples of Brazilian religious architecture and Franciscan architecture."

 History

 The Convent and Church of Saint Antony of Cairu was built on the site of a small chapel, also named after Saint Antony.
 It was built by Daniel de São Francisco, a Franciscan friar born in Penafiel, Portugal.
 He arrived in Brazil, initially in Pernambuco, early in the 17th century.
 He became a friar in the Franciscan convent at Olinda, and moved to Salvador in 1630 during the Dutch occupation of Brazil.
 Daniel de São Francisco taught theology in Salvador for many years, and was then chosen to negotiate the separation of the Brazilian Franciscan convents from those in Portugal.
 He negotiated first with the Portuguese crown, then with the Pope in 1647; the first Brazilian Franciscan province was established in 1657.

 A cornerstone of the church dates to 1654, and construction was financed by both the Franciscans and donors in Bahia.
 Its design likely influenced the Convent and Church of Saint Antony in Iguape, Cachoeira, which was completed by 1680.